GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (119) .md

 **Critical Failure**: The sphere forms as normal, but does not move with you.
 You find it impossible to even attempt to leave.
 At the end of each phase, it shrinks by 1 foot.
 Once it finally shrinks to the point that it must collapse in on you, it inflicts a number of necrotic attacks against you equal to the tier of the spell.
 An immunity to the harm of necrotic damage does not protect you from this, but instead has the attacks made with disadvantage.

+#### Unmaking Aura

+**Minimum Tier**: 5

+**Casting Time**: 4 actions

+**Range**: 5 yards

+**Duration**: As long as you concentrate on the spell, up to 5 rounds

+**Effect**: You reach out around you with unnatural power.
+For the duration of the spell, the aura moves with you at the center of it.
+At the end of each round, this spell inflicts a crushing attack against 3 creatures- The nearest creature to you in range, the heavist creature in range (other than you), and a creature of your choice within range.
+It is possible for two or three attacks from this spell to affect a creature.

+This spell cannot affect ephemera.

+**At Higher Tiers**: Each tier beyond minimum sees the maximum number of rounds the aura can last increased by 1.

+**Critical Failure**: You produce the aura and do not need to concentrate on it for it to remain, although instead of geeting to choose a creature to attack, it will attack you.
+Additionally, if you are heavier than any other creature in range, that attack is inflicted against you.
+Furthermore, if no other creature is within range, another attack is inflicted against you.
+This can harm you even if you would otherwise be immune to crushing attacks.

 #### Unrest for Undeath

 **Minimum Tier**: 3